Thank you for your response

 All the entries which are entered in this register must be authenticated by the company’s directory, secretary or such other officer authorized to do so.

 Every company needs to keep and maintain the below-mentioned registers with respect to its members:

 The registers must contain an index of the names.
 Further, member’s register, in case a company doesn’t have the share capital, must have the following details of each member:

 The Companies Act 2013, requires every company to maintain and keep a register at its registered office containing particulars of the directors and KMP (Key Managerial Personnel), which should comprise details of the securities held by them in the company or its subsidiary, holding, associate companies or subsidiary of company’s holding company.
 According to rule 17 of Companies (Appointment and Qualification of Directors) Rules, 2014, the below-mentioned particulars shall be kept in a register a company’s registered office:

 Register of charges must be maintained by a company in Form No. CHG 7.
 This register must contain details of the charges registered with the registrar on assets, property, companies or undertaking along with particulars of property that was acquired and which was subject to charges and also particulars of modifications or satisfaction of any charge.
 The register of charges must be permanently preserved at the company’s registered office, however, the instrument creating the charge must be preserved for a period of 8 years from the date of satisfaction of the charge by the said company.

 Particulars of each of the share certificates issued:

-As per the provisions of the Companies Act, 2013 a company must maintain the Register of Employee Stock Options in the form no. SH.6 and must enter therein particulars of an option granted.
+As per the provisions of the Companies Act, 2013 a company must maintain the Register of Employee Stock Options in Form No. SH.6 and must enter therein particulars of an option granted.
 Such register must be kept at the company’s registered office or such other premise as per the discretion of the board.
-The entries made in this register must be authenticated by company’s company secretary or such person as authorized by company’s Board in this regard.
+The entries made in this register must be authenticated by the company’s company secretary or such person as authorized by the company’s Board in this regard.